EVHS College Week, College Fair & Financial Aid Workshops Assist Students

-With warm weather fast approaching, it is time once again to remind students that there is a dress code at EVHS and it needs to be followed.
-As fashion changes, there are a few things that need further clarification in our dress code that is in the student handbook students will receive the first week of school –this is not the entire dress code, but parts that are important.
-It is our hope that the information below will help you and your student dress appropriately for the educational environment.
+There is a dress code at EVHS and it needs to be followed.
+As fashion changes, there are a few things that need further clarification in our dress code that is in the student handbook students received the first week of school –this is not the entire dress code, but parts that are important.
+It is our hope that the information below will help you and your shop so your student dresses appropriately for the educational environment.

 ALL STUDENTS MUST WEAR THEIR ID BADGE WHILE AT SCHOOL!